 Traditionally, seals have been sold in shops specializing in seals and in stationery shops.
-For Japanese, obtaining a seal (at least a mitomein unregistered seal) is as easy as picking one with the desired family name from a rack of ready-made seals.
-Most Japanese have made-to-order seals as their registered seals (jitsuin), however, bypassing the rack of read-made seals.
+For Japanese, obtaining a seal (at least a mitomein unregistered seal) is as easy as picking one with the desired family name from a rack of ready-made seals, or similarly ordering one online.
+Most Japanese have made-to-order seals as their registered seals (jitsuin), however, bypassing the rack of ready-made seals.

 For a person with a non-Japanese family name, a bit more effort is required.
-You will need to have the seal made specially.
-Shops selling seals abound, and there is at least one nationwide franchise chain, Hankoya21, offering reasonably priced seals and related products (business cards, for example).
+You will need to have the seal custom-made.
+Shops selling seals abound, and there is at least one nationwide franchise chain Hankoya21, offering reasonably priced seals and related products (business cards, for example).

 Collon, D. ed.
 7000 Years of Seals.
 London: British Museum Press, 1997.